Levridge-Tory/LevridgeIntegrationDocs/docs/equity-management.md

   - Equity Revolvements
   - Patronage Dashboard
 ### Payment Details and Summary
-The Patronage Category Process creates an individual payment detail record for each eligible transaction.
+The Equity Management Category Process creates an individual payment detail record for each eligible transaction.
 There is a summarize payment option that if you use the Advanced Find functionality received with CE, you can put in any sort of query you want to show payment details and from there can "Generate Payment Summary".
 This would summarize all the records.
 Once you have that summary detail, you can export it to an Excel file.
 This is the data you would bring into your financial system.
 Once the data is exported, you can go into F&O under Accounts Payable and import the data.
 This will create a vendor invoice for each record.
-Once you have the vendor invoices, you can create a journal specific to Patronage.
-There are designations for specific invoice journals for Patronage.
+Once you have the vendor invoices, you can create a journal specific to equity management.
+There are designations for specific invoice journals for equity management.

-The Patronage journal is different from a standard invoice journal due to bringing in and identifying the customer account.
+The equity management journal is different from a standard invoice journal due to bringing in and identifying the customer account.
 A core function in F&O is when those transactions are processed and imported from CE, F&O can pay out on a different account (a financial split vs payment split).
 Once in F&O, the customer can decide where they would like the distribution to be sent to and the allocated percentage.

 There are variety of payment journals one can choose from.
 When journals are set up to pay out, ensure equity payment is specified along with the check and device format.
 There are up to five options to choose from.
 There is the ability for multiple check formats and the ability to include additional information on check stubs.
 This is located under Payment Proposal.